Ramprasad-Group/polyga/tutorials/background.md

 task
 2. The user can generate islands with unique fitness functions, mutation rates, etc... then populate those islands with nations that have different selection schemes, family sizes, etc...
-  - This allows for two things
+This allows for two things:
     1. Migration can occur between nations, allow the user to create niches of desireable traits and then improve the properties of more complex fitness functions more quickly.